 Thankfully, someday, when we enter his rest, our vantage point will change and we’ll see more clearly what our Dad was making all along.
 Someday, he'll reveal the confusing and criss-crossed aspects of our lives as the necessary craftsmanship of the ultimate Artisan.
 He is making all things beautiful again.

-Child of God: One day, you’ll change addresses, too.
-And from the vantage point of your new home, you’ll see the greater picture, the grander design, of your life.
+Child of God: One day, you’ll see things more clearly.
+You’ll see the greater picture, the grander design of your life.
 You’ll be more alive than you’ve ever been.
 Keep pressing on.
-You're going home, so make the most of your time here for - like Billy - you’re just passing through.
+One day it will all make sense.

 You’re loved.
 Don’t forget it!